Students should be familiar with the following key terms and their definitions pertaining to the University of Michigan-Dearborn registration process.

-Academic advising should be sought from the student’s School, College or Graduate Department Office prior to registration.
+Academic advising should be sought from the student’s college or graduate department office prior to registration.

 Students may elect a maximum of 18 credit hours in a given semester.
-Students should contact their school or college for policies and procedures regarding electing hours in excess of the maximum.
+Students should contact their college for policies and procedures regarding electing hours in excess of the maximum.